-Anne Jennifer Nash is heralded as an exceptional lyric soprano with an “uncommon beauty of expression and musicianship.” — Anthony Tommasini, The New York Times
+Dr. Anne Jennifer Nash is a light-lyric soprano with an “uncommon beauty of expression and musicianship.” — Anthony Tommasini, The New York Times

-A sought-after performer of new music, Dr. Nash has premiered several works including Dr. René Clausen’s 2017 oratorio The Passion of Jesus Christ at Orchestral Hall in Minneapolis, MN.
+A sought-after performer of new music, Dr. Nash has premiered several works including Dr. René Clausen’s 2017 oratorio The Passion of Jesus Christ at Orchestral Hall in Minneapolis.
 She is a regular collaborator with Indiana-based composer Allen McCullough, and in 2015 she premiered his award-winning song cycle and Lotte Lehman Foundation commission, The Blue Symphony.
-Dr. Nash also worked with Libby Larsen at Pepperdine University on the 2011 premier of Donal Oge, commissioned for Dr. Nash by SongFest and the Sorel Foundation.
+Dr. Nash has also worked with Libby Larsen on the 2011 premier of Donal Oge, commissioned for Dr. Nash by SongFest and the Sorel Foundation.
 Her recording of the work with pianist Nathan Salazar can be found on the CD “New American Song@SongFest.”

-A native of Pittsford, New York, Dr. Nash can be found (when not teaching or performing) riding dressage on Swedish Warmbloods and volunteering at local animal shelters.
+A native of Pittsford, New York, Dr. Nash can be found (when not teaching or performing) rehabilitating retired racehorses and volunteering at local animal shelters.